Searching ...

 • To make it easier for homeowners to seek out and purchase these greener appliances

-Homeowners can be confident it’s among the most efficient on the market when buying an appliance with an Energy Star logo.
+Homeowners can be confident it’s among the most energy-efficient appliances on the market when buying an appliance with an Energy Star logo.

 Smart Thermostats